acosharma/elita-transformer/README.md

 # Intuition

 The goal is to make Transformers cheaper, so that more powerful LLMs can be developped with less reliance on masses of A100s and TPUv4 pods.
+Though perhaps it is a long way from that, scaling to much larger sequence lengths should be considerably easier.

 The attention mechanism manages to be time-linear by using cumulative sums, which though not original, is used in a new way.
 (This means it is Decoder-only.)
 Like in original attention, there is a (never used fully) square array of logits which are softmaxed across rows and summed with values, but here, instead of the logit being $Q(x_i)^\top K(x_j)$, it is $K(x_j)\cdot P(i, j)$, where the key transformation $K$ is now to a scalar, as is the positional information $P$.
 On top of this, if $i=j$, there is an additional, (seperate parameter) key transformation added.